Jabrahamjohn/alx-backend-javascript/README.md

 ## 0x05-Node_JS_basic

-This directory contains files and explanations on basic Node.js concepts and functionalities. <br>
+This directory contains files and explanations on basic Node.js concepts and functionalities.
 Node.js is a JavaScript runtime environment that allows you to run JavaScript code on the server-side. <br>
 The code in this directory demonstrates the usage of basic Node.js features and provides examples and explanations on how to work with them.